 In October 2018, the Company entered into a Collaboration and License Agreement ("Sanofi Collaboration Agreement") with Genzyme Corporation, a wholly owned subsidiary of Sanofi S.A. ("Sanofi").
-The details of the Sanofi Collaboration Agreement and the payments the Company has received, and is entitled to receive, are further described in Note 5, "Collaboration Agreements", to the consolidated financial statements in the Company's 2022 Annual Report on Form 10-K. The Company has no remaining performance obligations under the Sanofi Collaboration Agreement, and therefore no contract liability remains on the Condensed Consolidated Balance Sheets as of June 30, 2023 or December 31, 2022.
+The details of the Sanofi Collaboration Agreement and the payments the Company has received, and is entitled to receive, are further described in Note 5, "Collaboration Agreements", to the consolidated financial statements in the Company's 2022 Annual Report on Form 10-K. The Company has no remaining performance obligations under the Sanofi Collaboration Agreement, and therefore no contract liability remains on the Condensed Consolidated Balance Sheets as of March 31, 2023 or December 31, 2022.

-During the three and six months ended June 30, 2023, there were no changes to the terms of the Sanofi Collaboration Agreement.
-There was no revenue or changes in transaction price for the three months ended June 30, 2023.
-For the six months ended June 30, 2023 there was an increase in transaction price of \$25.0 million as a result of a milestone payment triggered and received in January 2023 upon the commencement of dosing in a Phase 2 study of SAR443820/DNL788 in individuals with multiple sclerosis.
-This milestone was recognized in collaboration revenue from customers in the Condensed Consolidated Statements of Operations and Comprehensive Income (Loss) during the first quarter of 2023 since the associated performance obligation had been satisfied.
-The transaction price of the Sanofi Collaboration Agreement increased by \$40.0 million during the three and six months ended June 30, 2022 related to a \$40.0 million milestone triggered in April 2022 upon first patient in a Phase 2 study of SAR443820/DNL788 in individuals with amyotrophic lateral sclerosis (ALS).
+During the first quarter of 2023, there were no changes to the terms of the Sanofi Collaboration Agreement, and the transaction price increased by \$25.0 million due to a milestone payment triggered and received in January 2023 upon the commencement of dosing in a Phase 2 study of SAR443820/DNL788 in individuals with multiple sclerosis.
+This milestone was recognized in collaboration revenue from customers in the Condensed Consolidated Statement of Operations and Comprehensive Loss for the three months ended March 31, 2023 since the associated performance obligation had been satisfied.

-As of June 30, 2023, the Company had earned milestone payments of \$100.0 million and had not recorded any product sales under the Sanofi Collaboration Agreement.
+As of March 31, 2023, the Company had earned milestone payments of \$100.0 million and had not recorded any product sales under the Sanofi Collaboration Agreement.